North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 - Pick ATS: Pittsburgh (+4.5)

-North Carolina's record against the spread this season is 6-5-0, and Pittsburgh's is 7-6-0.
-The Tar Heels are 7-4-0 and the Panthers are 9-4-0 in terms of hitting the over.
-The teams average 166.8 points per game, 8.3 more points than this matchup's total.
+North Carolina is 6-5-0 against the spread, while Pittsburgh's ATS record this season is 7-6-0.
+The Tar Heels have gone over the point total in seven games, while Panthers games have gone over nine times.
+The two teams score 166.8 points per game, 9.3 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM